Pointe noire de Pormenaz

 The Mountain Ash

-Originally, the roof was covered with ‘tavaillons’, a kind of wooden tiles.
+Originally, the roof was covered with "tavaillons", a type of French traditional wooden tiles.

 The wolf